ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 2.)
 Download the latest Oculus Utilities for Unity here: https://developer.oculus.com/downloads/package/oculus-utilities-for-unity-5/

 3.)
-Import the arcore-unity-sdk-preview2.unitypackage in Unity the same way you imported the arcore-unity-sdk-preview2.unitypackage from step 1.)
+Import the arcore-unity-sdk-preview2.unitypackage into Unity in the same way you imported the arcore-unity-sdk-preview2.unitypackage described in step 1.)